The garden waste collection service is being

 can be ordered from the Council at a cost of £8.30 per 25

-bags or purchased direct from The Town Hall or Market
+bags or purchased direct from Market Office.
+Again, these

 are taken away by a special crew.